What Is a Drug Intervention?

 We’ve all seen it play out on TV shows throughout the years.
-A character is addicted to alcohol and drugs and their family is worried.
+A character is addicted to alcohol or drugs and their family is worried.
 They get together and ambush the character with an intervention, giving prepared speeches about how much they care and how concerned they are.
 The character reacts badly, things do not go as planned, and the whole intervention descends into chaos.

 Evidenced by the endless number of successful interventions carried out every year, interventions do work.
 Of course, there are things you can do to give an intervention the best chance of succeeding.